molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 3:32:00</span> <span class="transcript-note">[reading the chat.
 Full question in chat was from "Hellbat": "Rob do you think the rapture will happen?"]</span> "Rob, do you think the rapture will happen?"
 Yeah I think it does.
 I don't know. <span class="transcript-note">[reading the chat.
 Full question in chat was from "liken": "flat earth? psyop. round earth? psyop."]</span> Flat earth, round earth, tough call.

-<span class="transcript-speaker">Unidentified</span> Willl the rapture happen in the next 30 years?
+<span class="transcript-speaker">Unidentified</span> Will the rapture happen in the next 30 years?

 <span class="transcript-speaker">Monster</span> Yeah...